Particular/docs.particular.net/README.md

  * you (not developers or users)
  * backend (not	back end)
 * Use these proper nouns:
- * Particular software	not Particular
- * Particular Studio or Particular NServiceBus not Particular
+ * Particular Software	not Particular
  * Visual Studio	 not visual studio
  * NuGet	not Nuget
  * RavenDB not Raven DB
  * Fluent not fluent
  * PowerShell not powershell
- * Fiddler not fiddler
  * MVC 3 not Mvc3
  * ASP.NET not Asp.Net
  * Log4Net not log4net
  * Intellisense	not intellisense